thewca/statistics/server/README.md

 ./scripts/get_db_export.sh
 ```

-It will ask you to run in sudo mode in order to execute the sql.

 ## How to run it

 The commands listed here should work in Unix systems or in Windows (using GitBash commandline) with maven set.